solo-io/gloo/docs/content/guides/integrations/google_cloud/_index.md

 Standard load balancers still route the traffic to machine instances where iptables are used to route traffic to individual pods running on these machines.
 This introduces at least one additional network hop thereby introducing latency in the packet’s journey from load balancer to the pod.

-Google introduced Cloud Native Load Balancing with a new data model called Network Endpoint Group (NEG).
+Google introduced Cloud Native Load Balancing with a data model called Network Endpoint Group (NEG).
 Instead of routing to the machine and then relying on iptables to route to the pod, with NEGs the traffic goes straight to the pod.

 This leads to decreased latency and an increase in throughput when compared to traffic routed with vanilla load balancers.